RyanLandDev/Colossus/README.md

 # Colossus
-A high-level, robust, customizable framework for the JDA discord library.
+A high-level, robust, customizable framework making Discord bot development easy using the JDA library